 Your anger could get the best of you, and you might do or say things that could wind up hurting your case in the long run if you get a divorce.
 It’s far better to try to keep your cool and handle the divorce smartly.

-Washington is a “no fault” divorce state, which means that infidelity does not matter one iota in divorce proceedings.
+Washington is a “no fault” divorce state, which means that infidelity does not matter in divorce proceedings.
 It doesn’t matter with child custody decisions, nor does it matter in alimony decisions.
 All the judge needs to understand is that you and your spouse have irreconcilable differences.

 There are, however, two types of circumstances that do sometimes come up that can affect a divorce when one partner has been cheating.